-Therefore the project is not prudent and efficient and should be removed from QUU's forecast expenditure.
-The Authority proposes to do so unless further justification is provided in the future.
-This adjustment does not affect the commissioned expenditure relevant to the RAB in 2010/11.
+Therefore the project was not prudent and efficient and should be removed from QUU's forecast expenditure.
+The Authority proposed to do so unless further justification is provided in the future.
+This adjustment did not affect the commissioned expenditure relevant to the RAB in 2010/11.